eryk260/2sixty/adr/adr-9999-manual-apis.md

 ## Decision

 The decision is to create a small Gsuite group, members of which will be responsible for administration of this and any other identified resources.
 The proposed members should include:

 - 2 architects
-- 2 SRE team members
+- SRE team members

-i.e. a maximum of 4 members.

 The group will be given the 'roles/editor' permission in a product's YAML definition, either at product folder level or project level as appropriate.